-The Tension2Go app requires a quiet location in order to accurately record belt frequency.
+Using an app to measure belt frequency requires a quiet location in order to take accurate measurements.

 Please note this is a 3rd party application which is not published by Honey Bee.
 The software may be removed or changed without notice, this is beyond Honey Bee's control.